 Park life is the good life, especially with these new Thames parks.

 A cleaner river?
 Truly, the dream is alive!
-This is just one part of a massive project, the centrepiece of which is building a huge new sewer to run under the Thames, in a bid to clean it up.
-Once finished, the sewer will prevent millions of tonnes of sewage from flowing into the river, as well as easing pressure on an antiquated system that brought you such delights as the Whitechapel fatberg.
+This is just one part of a massive project, the centrepiece of which is building a huge new “super sewer” to run under the Thames, in a bid to clean it up – a project which reached the halfway mark back in February.
+Once finished, the sewer will prevent millions of tonnes of sewage from flowing into the river (gross, right?), as well as easing pressure on an antiquated system that brought you such delights as the Whitechapel fatberg.

 But since sewers aren’t exactly sexy PR, the Tideway team have also taken the opportunity to build these new Thames parks, and we think they look rather swish.
 The new public spaces will be scattered along the Thames, meaning you’ll never be far from one.